blr246/mrf/README.md

 mrf
 ===

-Some tools for training MRFs.
+Some tools for performing inference on MRFs.